How to Find Use Cases from Business Process (BPMN)?

 The BPMN is being increasingly used for identifying requirements for software that supports business processes.
 Software requirement is often found to be misaligned with business processes.
 Therefore, requirements elicitation based on business process models would assure the alignment between business process and software models and thus, likely to deliver what users expected.

-Development teams can use business process model to visually document business work flows, and associate use cases with those business processes for modeling the desired features to be achieved by the system.
-In this tutorial, we will explain in detail how to make use of the Model Transitor function to establish traceability between use cases with business processes.
+Development teams can use business process models to visually document business workflows and associate use cases with those business processes for modeling the desired features to be achieved by the system.
+In this tutorial, we will explain in detail how to use the Model Transitor function to establish traceability between use cases and business processes.

 What are BPMN and BPD?

 BPMN provides business analysts with a set of graphical notations for modeling business processes.
-It was initially developed by the Business Process Management Initiative (BPMI) and is now being maintained by the Object Management Group (OMG).
-One of the motivations of developing BPMN is to provide a common graphical language for people in different roles, from different countries, and/or with different spoken languages to understand the same business process without barrier.
+It was initially developed by the Business Process Management Initiative (BPMI) and is now maintained by the Object Management Group (OMG).
+One of the motivations for developing BPMN is to provide a common graphical language for people in different roles, from different countries, and/or with different spoken languages to understand the same business process without barriers.

-BPD, short for Business Process Diagram, is where business process is modeled, using BPMN.
-It is a flow-chart like diagram, which depicts the process flow, participants involved and message exchanges between participants.
-Business analysts draw BPD(s) to model how different participants collaborate together to accomplish a business objective.
-Having validated the completed business model against the end users, system analyst can then start planning the system.
+BPD, short for Business Process Diagram, is where a business process is modeled using BPMN.
+It is a flowchart-like diagram that depicts the process flow, participants involved, and message exchanges between participants.
+Business analysts draw BPD(s) to model how different participants collaborate to accomplish a business objective.
+After validating the completed business model against the end-users, a system analyst can then start planning the system.

 The following is a simple BPD of a registration process for an organization.
 It covers most of the typical modeling notations you would see.
 Let's take a look.